 The security is pretty strict so make sure to read all the rules.
 I had my headphones and a regular belt to hold my phone but that’s it.
 You can’t have any sort of camelback/backpack while running but regular hydration belts are fine.
 With all the aid stations, I opted not to carry the extra weight.
 They give you a clear plastic bag at the expo for race morning but won’t let you take anything else in once you get to Staten Island to the Start.

 Spectators – is this a friendly course for your friends?

 My friends/family saw me 3 times.
 They took the Subway and said it wasn’t bad.
 You have to pay for a VIP pass to see the finish so no one was there to see me cross the line which kind of sucked.
 There were still plenty of spectators and volunteers at the end, though

 A really nice medal!!

-The Overall Score – how many stars do you give this race and do you recommend that others run it
+The Overall Score – how many stars do you give the NYC Marathon and do you recommend that others run it

 I highly recommend this race!
 It’s expensive but totally worth the experience in my opinion.
 The volunteers and spectators really helped to make it a great race!